Survivors still being found as quake death toll tops 25,000

 The opposition Syrian Civil Defense, also known as the White Helmets, said Saturday that it “is almost impossible to find people alive.”

-The total death toll in Syria’s northwestern rebel-held region has reached 2,166 many of them women and children.
-The total dead in Syria was 3,553, while in Turkey, officials counted 21,043 dead through Saturday.
+The total death toll in Syria’s northwestern rebel-held region has reached 2,166, according to the White Helmets.
+The overall death toll in Syria stood at 3,553 on Saturday, though the 1,387 deaths reported for government-held parts of the country hasn’t been updated in days.

 Shaheen reported from Latakia, Syria, and Fraser reported from Ankara, Turkey.
-Bassem Mroue in Beirut and Ghaith Alsayed in Bab al-Hawa, Syria, and Zeynep Bilginsoy in Istanbul contributed to this report.
+Bassem Mroue in Beirut, Ghaith Alsayed in Bab al-Hawa, Syria, and Zeynep Bilginsoy in Istanbul contributed to this report.